Our Policy on Ingredient Safety: Earning Your Confidence for Generations, Every Day

 Triclosan is the antibacterial ingredient in Colgate Total toothpaste, where the proven therapeutic benefits it provides as part of our unique copolymer system are unsurpassed.
 Colgate Total is clinically proven to work better than other toothpastes to reduce the germs that can cause the gum disease gingivitis.
 In the U.S., the Food and Drug Administration (FDA) continues to recognize the effectiveness and safety of triclosan in Colgate Total toothpaste.

 We remain strongly committed to Colgate Total, which is the only toothpaste that has undergone the FDA’s rigorous New Drug Application process for safety and efficacy.
 It is supported by more than 90 clinical studies involving over 20,000 people, its clinically proven benefits are unsurpassed, and it is approved by regulators and recommended by the dental profession around the world.

 Triclosan has been reviewed and approved as safe by regulators around the world, including by an expert European scientific committee that approved the use of triclosan in rinse-off cosmetic products following a full review of the scientific evidence.
 However, we recognize that some consumers have questions about triclosan and choose to avoid this ingredient in products where they believe it does not deliver a benefit to health.
 So while the use of triclosan continues to be permitted by regulators around the world, we have reformulated our antibacterial dish liquid and hand soaps with alternate active ingredients that provide the same or superior performance.

 Colgate used microbeads in a limited number of oral care and personal care products to enhance aesthetics and aid in cleaning.
-Some groups have raised concerns regarding the potential contribution of micro beads to pollution of the world’s oceans.
+Some groups have raised concerns regarding the potential contribution of microbeads to pollution of the world’s oceans.
 Recognizing that consumers have questions, as of year-end 2014 we are no longer using microbeads.
 More recently, consumer questions have extended beyond microbeads to some polymer-based materials, many of which dissolve in water and biodegrade.
 Colgate continues to monitor the science and evaluate our use of polymer-based ingredients to ensure continued improvements in the environmental profile of our products.